LSSTDESC/CCL/readthedocs/source/developer_installation.rst

 .. code-block:: bash

-   $ pip install -e .
+   $ pip install --no-deps -e .

 from the top-level directory in the repository.
 You will need ``CMake`` in order to install CCL in this way.
 See :ref:`getting-cmake` for help installing